Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks: Animation performance assessment

 We conducted the assessment on a commodity computer with a dual-core AMD A9-9425 processor at 3.1 GHz, with an Integrated AMD Radeon R5 (Stoney Ridge) GPU, and 7.2 GiB in RAM.
 The computer was running Linux Ubuntu 18.04.4 LTS 64-bits.
 Note that the processor used in the experiments is a mid-end mobile CPU with an integrated GPU that can be found in budget laptops.

 The assessment methodology consisted of two main stages.
 In the first stage, we retrieved the data of street networks from OSM by running OSMnx with the query strings listed in Table \ref{table:street-networks} for four cities.
 We used the OSM website to get initial map center coordinates to open the test dashboards and then choose the final map centers and zoom levels.
-Final map centers and zoom levels were chosen in such a way that the whole street network was visible to force the GPU to animate all nodes and edges during experiments.
+Final map centers and zoom levels were chosen in such a way that the whole street network was visible.

 In the second stage, we conducted the following experiment for each street network.
 We used the performance tab of the Chrome DevTools console to record the dashboard while manually panning the whole visualization by performing circular dragging movements.
 We used Google Chrome v85.0.4183.121.